 A1.2.1 Temperature is an important factor for material performance since many degradation mechanisms are thermally activated.
 Over time in the DCSS, the temperature will decrease due to decreasing decay heat.
 Temperatures discussed in this section are fuel-cladding temperatures.
-While the heat decay characteristics of the fuel govern the cladding temperature, in a DCSS various factors affect the temperature over the time that fuel remains in dry storage.
+While the heat decay characteristics of the fuel govern the cladding temperature, in a DCSS various factors, for example, initial enrichment, decay time (time after reactor discharge, or time in wet and dry storage), cask design, and even the fuel burnup level, affect the temperature over the time that fuel remains in dry storage.
+The temperature profile of the DCSS varies both radially and axially, with the maximum temperature occurring over the center 50 % of the cask $(1,2)^9$ and falling away at the outer edges.

 A1.2.2 The temperature of the various components of a particular DCSS depends on the burnup, initial enrichment, and decay time of the spent fuel and the design (that is, orientation, heat removal capability) of the DCSS.
-The temperature profile of the DCSS varies both radially and axially, with the maximum temperature occurring over the center 50 % of the cask (1,2)11 and falling away sharply at the outer edges.
+The temperature profile of the DCSS varies both radially and axially, with the maximum temperature occurring over the center 50 % of the cask (1,2) and falling away sharply at the outer edges.
 Temperature drop over time has been calculated using cask heat transfer codes and decay heats from ORIGEN (2-4).
 In general a temperature drop from 380°C to 100°C was calculated (for a typical 5 year, 30 GWD/MTU SNF) for the first 10 years, with the temperature remaining at about 100°C for the next 90 years (2).

 A1.2.3 One methodology for assessing the effect of temperature on material performance was given by Peehs et al. (5-7) who suggests four phases (modes) that define the temperature range over a given period for evaluation of expected degradation mechanisms.
 Rates of temperature change are principally a function of the age of the SNF.
 Duration and temperature of these phases are functions of the specific fuel and cask conditions.
-Peehs et al. (5-7) dealt with commercial light water reactor fuel with Zircaloy cladding.
+Peehs et al. (5-7) dealt with commercial light water reactor fuel with ZircaloyTD cladding.

-A1.2.3.1 Phase I-In the Peehs' example, temperatures above 300°C are characterized by a rapid decrease in temperature.
+A1.2.3.1 Phase I-Temperatures above 300°C are characterized by a rapid decrease in temperature.
 Phase I is a short term stage, typical of the first two years in dry storage for SNF out of the reactor for less than seven years.
-The duration of this stage in dry storage is, of course, a function of the initial time in wet storage.
+The duration of this stage in dry storage is, of course, is a function of the initial time in wet storage.